ArijanJ/gtrs_bot/readme.md

-This is a little node.js discord bot that adds some functionality from gametracker.rs You can translate most of the strings in translation.json, I don't know why 'ip' is in the json file, it shouldn't be but it is, so whatever.
+This is a little node.js discord bot that adds some functionality from gametracker.rs You can translate most of the strings in translation.json.

-Current commands are 'banner', 'time' and 'online'.
-Banner returns the gametracker.rs banner of a server currently, and you can use 'time [player]' to check the playtime of a player.
-Online returns a list of currently online players.
+Commands:
+ip (ip) - Returns or changes the ip the bot is bound to online - Returns a list of online players time [player name] - Returns time, kills and last seen of player banner - Returns a banner of the server from gametracker.rs